Why Healthcare Advocacy Is Important

 • Patients facing radiation and other cancer treatments

-Private case managers may also advocate for patients who cannot get a diagnosis for their condition or cannot locate the necessary treatment.
+Private case managers may also advocate for patients who cannot get a diagnosis for their condition or cannot locate the necessary treatment on their own.

 Government Patient Advocates